vincentbernat/network-lab/lab-l3-hyperv/README.md

 way is to have distinct route reflectors for each path (they can be virtual).

+Also, some BGP implementations enable to specify a range for the accepted peers.
+This is convenient but incompatible with TCP MD5 security (as this feature requires to know all possible sources beforehand).
+Therefore, this lab doesn't use TCP MD5.
+See commit c8c3fde5918d for a version using TCP MD5.

 ## ECMP for IPv4

 Starting from kernel 3.6 and until kernel 4.4, ECMP for IPv4 is done